gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    configurable parameters.
 The maximum endpoint failure timeout period is the product of the 'Association.Max.Retrans' and RTO.Max parameters.
-For the default values per {{RFC4960}} that would be 10 attempts time with an RTO.Max = 60 s, i.e. 10 minutes.
+For the default values per {{RFC4960}} that would be 10 attempts time with an RTO.Max = 60 s, i.e., 10 minutes.

    For SCTP implementations exposing APIs like {{RFC6458}} where it is not possible to change the SCTP-AUTH key for a partial SCTP message